Published: December 16, 2020

-So there are two most popular ways to charge restaurants:
+So, there are two most popular ways to charge restaurants:

-Besides, you can make extra profit by offering advertising services.
+Moreover, you can make extra profit by offering advertising services.

 For example, dedicate half of your first page to such advertisements.
 Then, restaurants pay to have a place in this section.